-The French American School of Tampa Bay is committed to providing a working and learning environment free from harassment and discrimination.
-No employee of the school, student of the school or applicant to the school shall be discriminated against on the basis of race, religion, sex, age, national origin, disability or sexual orientation.
+The French American School of Tampa Bay is an Equal Opportunity Employer and is committed to providing a working and learning environment free from harassment and discrimination.
+No employee of the school, student of the school or applicant to the school shall be discriminated against on the basis of race, color, national origin, ancestry, age, sex, sexual orientation (including gender identity and expression), physical or mental disability, or status as a veteran, whistleblower or any other status protected by law.
 We will also not tolerate any harassment or discriminatory conduct by any third party visiting our school, including parents, trustees or vendors.

 Reporting Misconduct by Instructional Personnel and Administrators: All employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
 Reports of misconduct of employees should be made to Dan Hannigan, School Director.
 Reports of misconduct committed by administrators should be made to Willy LeBihan, Head of School.
 Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.

 Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in the staff break room.